From your classic Oxfords to your Opera Pumps, the selection of men’s dress shoes is far from slim.

-The beauty of such a timeless and widely used shoe is that it is almost a one-type-fits most occasions.
-By simply changing the color, the Oxford shoe can be used for different occasions.
+The beauty of such a timeless and widely used shoe is almost a one-type-fits most occasions.
+By simply changing the color, the Oxford shoe can be worn for different events.
 Black for more formal occasions, and brown for lesser occasions.

-Although the Oxford is extremely versatile, white socks are still off limits, and it is never advised to pair them with jeans.
+Although the Oxford is exceptionally versatile, white socks are still off-limits, and it is never advised to pair them with jeans.
 Most dress pants will fit perfectly with the staple pair of Oxford dress shoes.

 Pictured Above: Gucci Donnie Bit Loafer

-Famous for the laceless slip-on design, these are perfect for the traveling business man.
-Designed to be paired with most outfits (please, no shorts!) they are a timeless grab-and-go pair of shoes.
+Famous for their laceless slip-on design, these are perfect for traveling business people.
+Designed to be paired with most outfits (please, no shorts!), they are a timeless grab-and-go pair of shoes.

-Ranging from the sleek and formal leather Loafers, to brighter colored suede Loafers, the flexibility of these shoes are endless.
+Ranging from sleek and formal leather Loafers to brighter colored suede Loafers, the flexibility of these shoes is endless.

-When a leather Loafer is paired with a low-cut sock, they can be worn in the office or to a formal occasion.
-The lighter colored designs are perfect to slip on and go out, while still maintaining a styled look.
+When a leather Loafer is paired with a low-cut sock, it can be worn in the office or to a formal occasion.
+The lighter-colored designs are perfect for slipping on and going out while still maintaining a styled look.

-Sometimes still referred to as Penny Loafers, these timeless shoes stem from 1800s Scandinavia, and have made its popularity around the world and through the passage of time.
-Its quick, comfortable, yet formal design make them popular among men all over the world.
+Sometimes still referred to as Penny Loafers, these timeless shoes stem from 1800s Scandinavia and are famous worldwide.
+Its quick, comfortable, yet formal design makes them popular among men all over the world.

-They are elegant and show off your sense of style, and hide well that they are easily slipped on 30 seconds before you left your front door.
+They are elegant and show off your sense of style, and hide well that they are easily slipped on 30 seconds before you leave your front door.

 Pictured Above: Calibrate ‘Cusano’ Double Monk Shoe

 The Monks, unique for the strap that replaces laces, is a dress shoe with a few more rules.
-Not quite as formal as the Oxford, the easy buckle strap system make them ideal for business travelers.
+However, the easy buckle strap system is not as formal as the Oxford makes them ideal for business travelers.

-Like the name suggests, these shoes were originally the shoe choice of European monks who favored the secure yet quick function of a buckle.
+As the name suggests, monk strap shoes were initially the shoe choice of European monks who favored buckle’s secure yet quick function.

 This design has been adapted into a formal men’s shoe, ideal for a wide range of semi-formal work attire.
-Traditionally a shoe made for the average work place, they often come cap-toed to ensure an extra layer of protection.
+Traditionally a shoe made for the average workplace often comes cap-toed to ensure an extra layer of protection.

 Commonly available with one or two straps, the design is secure and fashionable.